 The Probate Department is located in the basement (Room B-7) of the Washington County Courthouse.
 The clerks can be reached at 503.846.2366.

-Completed paperwork for filing in probate (including Small Estate Affidavits), protective proceedings, name changes, sex changes and adoptions must be submitted with the appropriate filing fees, if applicable.
+Completed paperwork for filing in probate (including Small Estate Affidavits), protective proceedings, name changes, sex changes must be submitted with the appropriate filing fees, if applicable.

 Probate searches for potential creditor’s claims must be requested in writing.
 Please send your request to the probate department and include the deceased person’s name, date of death and any other identifying information as might be required to complete the search.
 Additionally, a self-addressed, stamped return envelope should be provided for return of your request.

-Estate, protective proceedings and adoptions are complicated matters and you may find it helpful to consult an attorney.
+Probate Matters, including estates and protective proceedings can be complicated and you may find it helpful to consult an attorney.
 The court staff is prohibited from providing you with legal advice, acting as your attorney or assisting you in preparation of paperwork.
 The Probate Department does not provide legal forms with the exception of the yearly report form for guardians of adults.

 Go To Top